cbosoft/gentoo_install/optimusv_uefi_xorg.md

 COMMON_FLAGS="-march=native -02 -pipe"
 ```

-ctrl-o, RET, c-x to save and then quit.

 Add makeopts:

 ```bash
 $ echo 'MAKEOPTS="-j9"' >> /mnt/gentoo/etc/portage/make.conf
 ```

-9. Select mirrors
+2. Select mirrors

 ```bash
 mirrorselect -i -o >> /mnt/gentoo/etc/portage/make.conf
 ```

-10. ebuild repo settings
+3. ebuild repo settings

+We'll be chrooting into the mounted rootfs, and using the `emerge` tool to install
+base system.
+Copy the repos.conf over to the system so emerge has some default
+settings to work with.

 ```bash
 cd /mnt/gentoo